 - Sec.
 10.1.
-The Tribe will not conduct Class III gaming in a manner that endangers the public health, safety, or welfare; provided that nothing herein shall be construed to make applicable to the Tribe any state laws or regulations governing the use of tobacco. - Sec.
+The Torres-Martinez Tribe will not conduct Class III gaming in a manner that endangers the public health, safety, or welfare; and shall adhere with respect to its Gaming Facilities to all state laws or regulations governing the use of tobacco. - Sec.
 10.2.
 Compliance.
 For the purposes of this Gaming Compact, the Tribal Gaming Operation shall: - (a) Adopt and comply with standards no less stringent than state public health standards for food and beverage handling.
 The Gaming Operation will allow inspection of food and beverage services by state or county health inspectors, during normal hours of operation, to assess compliance with these standards, unless inspections are routinely made by an agency of the United States government to ensure compliance with equivalent standards of the United States Public Health Service.
-Nothing herein shall be construed as submission of the Tribe to the jurisdiction of those state or county health inspectors, but any alleged violations of the standards shall be treated as alleged violations of this Compact.
+Nothing herein shall be construed as submission of the Torres-Martinez Tribe to the jurisdiction of those state or county health inspectors, but any alleged violations of the standards shall be treated as alleged violations of this Compact.